mattiasflodin/reckless/doc/performance.md

 This scenario stresses the log by generating messages as fast as it can, filling up the buffer.
 The plot is zoomed in so we can see data for all the libraries.
-At first sight the asynchronous alternatives appear to perform well, but there are now spikes that appear when the buffer fills up.
+At first sight the asynchronous alternatives appear to perform well, but there are now spikes that appear when the buffer fills up and the caller has to wait for data to be written, effectively causing synchronous behavior.
 These spikes in fact go as far as 750 000 ticks for reckless, and 25 000 000 ticks for spdlog.
-By applying a moving average we get a better idea of the overall
+By applying a moving average we get a better idea of the overall performance:
-performance:

 ![Call burst performance chart with moving average](images/performance_call_burst_1_ma.png)